grow/grow/README.md

 (1) Install Grow.
 (Coming soon: a downloadable Mac application for those without `pip`.)

-    # Install Grow system-wide.
+    # Install Grow in Python's site-packages directory.
-    pip install grow
+    sudo pip install grow

-    # Install Grow for a single user (recommended).
+    # Or install Grow for a single user (recommended).
     pip install --user grow

-    # Add local pip installations to your PATH.
+    # Add --user pip installations to your PATH.
 (Put this in ~/.bashrc).
     export PATH=$HOME/.local/bin:$PATH

 (2) Initialize a new pod using the "cards" theme.